witehound/reddit-clone/build.md

  - [x] completed functunalities to create post with iamge or without
  - [x] added th onDeletePost function in th usPost hook
  - [x] added useSelectFile custom hook
+ - [x] completed the onVote functionality in the usePosts hook